 The school maintains waiting lists for unsuccessful applicants in all other year groups.
 The position on a waiting list is decided by the oversubscription criteria; each child added to the list means the list will be ranked again in line with the oversubscription criteria.
 Parents who are unsuccessful in their application will be automatically placed on a waiting list and will be advised, on request, where their child stands in the list.

-It should be remembered that a child's position on the list may rise and fall as others are added or removed from the list.
+If a place becomes available, the place will be allocated at that time, to the child who has highest priority on the waiting list according to the admission oversubscription criteria.
+Waiting lists are held until 31 May.
+Waiting lists will close on 31 May and parents would need to make a new application for the next academic year.
 Parents are requested to notify the Admissions Administrator at the school if at any time they no longer wish their child to be considered for a place.
-The waiting list will cease at the end of the summer term and parents will need to re-apply for the following academic year.